Nandajustin28/NandaJustin28/README.md

 ## Hi there 👋

+## My name is Nanda.
+I'm studying Biomedical Sciences and BioBusiness with a knack in Computer Science and Artificial Intelligence.
+I believe that the future is interdisciplinary and that the integration of Biology and computing will be a significant part of the world.

+🔭 I’m currently working on a collaborative Hackathon, possibly learning front-end and essential back-end frameworks and API systems to implement Artificial Intelligence.

 <!--
 **Nandajustin28/NandaJustin28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.